One Thing You Can Do If You’re Stuck in the Dissapointment of Failure

 Men aren’t badgered by the ticking of a biological clock.
 Women, however, can be more sensitive to time.
-The objective for some of us might be an amazing wedding with the love of our life followed by baby making.
+The objective for some of us might be an amazing wedding with the love of our life followed by baby-making.
 Thankfully with the miracle of modern medical technology, women have been relieved from some of the pressures.
-The Washington Post published an article earlier this year about freezing eggs.
+In 2018, The Washington Post published an article about freezing eggs.
 It can be an option for those looking to wait to start a family.
-But it’s not an option for a everyone.
+But it’s not an option for everyone.
 The process is very costly beginning with a short period of medication treatment to stimulate egg production.
 Once you have viable eggs they will need to be frozen and stored for future use.
 The expenses for a single cycle can reach $10,000.
 The prospect of taking on something like this makes the natural process more appealing.
 I believe a reasonable number of women would like to have a family.
 Of course, not all do.
 It’s a personal choice each of us has the right to make for ourselves.

 I’ve now set the expectation of what my life would look like with minor adjustments along the way.
 I’d get my “dream” job after college followed by a wonderful wedding to the ideal man.
 Finally, have a beautiful baby to live with us in our perfect home.
 It would be icing on my life cake.
 I expected all this to happen for me.
 Short of writing the goals on paper, I opted instead to engrave them on my forehead (using invisible ink!).
 Ha.
-The worst of it was that, it was all I could think about for a while.
+The worst of it was that it was all I could think about for a while.
 How did that work out for me?
 Nothing like I expected!

 I had a beautiful church wedding in 1998.
-Divorce came shortly after the walk to the altar.
+The divorce came shortly after the walk to the altar.
 Fast forward years later, I met and married the love of my life.
 It was a decade of ignorant bliss and some of the happiest ever.
 The marriage was a bust after 10 years together – none of which I’d take back.
 A beautiful child came from that union.
-So, I met my expectations but at different times of my life.
+So, I met my expectations but at different times in my life.
 My neat package was intercepted by real life.

 We set all kinds of expectations during our lifetime then we’re extremely discouraged or depressed when things go sour.
 Our immediate response is to look at ourselves as a failure.
 How about if we changed the way we look at things?
 If we reframe our mindset.
 Consider how you would see failure if the outlook is switched?
 Granted, shifting perspective is very difficult.
 We train our thoughts so much so, they’re ingrained in our minds but it is possible to do this if we’re willing to make changes.